mengxifl/docker-confluence/README.md

 5. copy confluence.cfg.xml to other peers. copy ${YOUR_SAVE_DATA} to other peers. mount ${YOUR_SHARE_DIR}

 6. Start your other server use step 4

+7. last set proxy normal I use  nginx to proxy backend. then upstream set to ip_has;